rgrunber/fedoraproject-p2/README.md

 *Examples : org.eclipse.help.base, org.eclipse.equinox.p2.metadata (but all the p2 units are basically part of the platform), org.eclipse.ui.*

 Internal units are what we use to refer to installable units that are not part of the base platform, but that are Eclipse plugins and make functional contributions to the Eclipse workbench.
-Some might refer to these as 'dropin' units since one could make them available using the dropins/reconciler mechanism.
+Some might refer to these as 'droplets' since one could make them available using the droplets/reconciler mechanism and are located the directories specified by the 'p2.fragments' system property from the eclipse.ini file.

 *Examples : org.eclipse.egit.core, org.eclipse.cdt.ui, org.eclipse.jdt.core*

 External units are what we use to refer to installable units that are OSGi bundles, but that don't contribute functionality directly to the Eclipse workbench, except in that they're libraries.
 They could just as easily be used outside of Eclipse.
+These are located whereever your system normally keeps Java libraries, usually /usr/share/java.

 *Examples : org.apache.commons.io, org.tukaani.xz, org.sat4j.core*